-We set out below an explanation of margin procedures and the circumstances under which Customer positions may be unilaterally closed.
+In accordance with Rule 602(s) of the HKFE's Rules, we set out below an explanation of margin procedures and the circumstances under which Customer positions may be unilaterally closed.

-- Paragraph 11 of the IB Customer Agreement sets out detailed provisions regarding Margin Requirements. - IB follows all margin rules laid down by all exchanges on which products are traded on margin. - Any changes in margin requirements (whether imposed by the exchange or by IB) will be communicated to customers. - Customers must remember that, in the event of a default, IB may close out the customers' open positions without prior notice to or consent from the customers as provided for by the terms of the Agreement.
-IB has reserved in the Agreement the right to close out any open positions(s) without notice: (i) when the margins on deposit with IB are exhausted, inadequate in the opinion of IB to protect it against possible price fluctuations or any adverse conditions; or (ii) any other appropriate circumstances.
-Please Note: IB is required to notify the HKFE (and may be required to report to the HKFE and the Commission particulars of all open positions) if Customer fails to meet two or more successive margin calls or demands for variation adjustments if the total amount in default exceeds HK \$150,000. - No conduct or omission on behalf of IB, nor any agreement purportedly entered into on IB's behalf (save an agreement in accordance with the terms of the Agreement), shall constitute any form of waiver or variation or relaxation of IB's rights to close out customers' positions unilaterally. - Any steps taken by IB to close out customers' positions unilaterally will be entirely without prejudice to IB's other rights under the Agreement and otherwise, in particular the right to payments from customers of all amounts outstanding.
+- Paragraph 3 of the Customer Agreement sets out detailed provisions regarding Margin Requirements. - IB follows all margin rules laid down by all Exchanges on which products are traded on margin. - Any changes in margin requirements (whether imposed by the Exchange or by IB) will be communicated to Customers. - Customers must remember that, in the event of a default, IB may close out the customers' open positions without prior notice to or consent from the customers as provided for by the terms of the Agreement.
+IB has reserved in the Agreement the right to close out any open positions(s) without notice (i) when the margins on deposit with IB are exhausted, inadequate in the opinion of IB to protect it against possible price fluctuations or any adverse conditions or (ii) any other appropriate circumstances.
+Please Note: IB is required to notify the Exchange if Customer fails to meet two or more successive margin calls or demands for variation adjustments or Interest Rate Cash Adjustments if the total amount in default exceeds HK \$150,000. - No conduct or omission on behalf of IB, nor any agreement purportedly entered into on IB's behalf (save an agreement in accordance with the terms of the Agreement), shall constitute any form of waiver or variation or relaxation IB's rights to close out customers' positions unilaterally. - Any steps taken by IB to close out customers' positions unilaterally will be entirely without prejudice to IB's other rights under the Agreement and otherwise, in particular the right to payments from customers of all amounts outstanding.

-16. STATEMENT OF PARTICULARS OF APPROVED CONTRACTS
+18. STATEMENT OF PARTICULARS OF APPROVED CONTRACTS

-IB and THSHK are licensed to trade in the products approved by the HKEx, HKFE or SEHK, as applicable, from time to time.
+IB, THHK and THSHK are licensed to trade in the products approved by the HKFE or SEHK, as applicable, from time to time.
 Contract specifications for the products in question are available on request.